Aigle Blanc

 Cyril Coquerelle (born February 19, 1999) is a French professional wrestler.
+He is signed to WWE where he performs on the NXT brand under the ring name Elio LeFleur.
+He is a former one-time WWE Speed Champion.

-He is signed to WWE.
-He is primarily known for his work as the masked wrestler Aigle Blanc in the German professional wrestling promotion Westside Xtreme Wrestling (wXw) where he is a former wXw World Tag Team Champion.
-He is also known for his various tenures with promotions from the European independent scene.
-Aigle Blanc means "White Eagle" in French, which is reflected in several white eagles both on his mask and his gimmick.
+Coquerelle is primarily known for his work as the masked wrestler Aigle Blanc (French for White Eagle) on the European independent circuit.
+In the German professional wrestling promotion Westside Xtreme Wrestling (wXw), he is a former one-time wXw World Tag Team Champion and former one-times wXw European Champion.

 Professional wrestling career

 Independent circuit (2014–2025)

 Aigle Blanc is known for various stints with several promotions in the European independent scene.
 He made his professional wrestling debut in the Association of Wrestling Professionals (APC) under the ring name of Yama-C at a house show promoted on July 13, 2014, where he defeated Dragon Richard in a singles match.
 As part of APC's roster, he mostly competed as a developmental talent in other promotions.
 At Progress x APC, a crossover event promoted alongside Progress Wrestling on August 24, 2019, he lost the APC Championship to Tristan Archer in a three-way match that also featured Chris Brookes.
 At GCW vs. The World, an event promoted by Game Changer Wrestling on September 23, 2023, he competed in a six-way scramble which was won by Gringo Loco and also involved Arez, Jimmy Lloyd, Mizuki Watase, and The Rotation.
 At Rixe Episode 17, an event promoted by Rixe Catch on December 16, 2023, he successfully defended the Rixe Championship against Drilla Moloney.